ant-design/ant-design/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Branch merge
 - [ ] Other (about what?)

-### 👻 What's the background and how to resolve it?
+### 👻 What's the background?

  1. Describe the source of requirement, like related issue link.

- 2. Describe the existed solution.
+ 2. Describe the problem and the scenario.

 ### 💡 Solution

-1. List final API implementation and usage sample.
+1. How to fix the problem, and list final API implementation and usage sample if that is an new feature.

 2. GIF or snapshot should be provided if includes UI/interactive modification.